Wait, not “the Monica” entirely. But you can definitely relate to it, & anyone who has ever watched friends can remember this:

 - Hypothesis testing

-As a data enthusiast, the way he explained the Twitter APIs' extraction of data and the analysis was very intriguing.
+As a data enthusiast, the way he explained the Twitter APIs' extraction of data and analysis was very intriguing.
 It also gives an ordinary person the opportunity to dive into the details of the analysis.
 They tried to analyze correlations between the statements and time, also the sentiment of the overall tweets.

 Irrespective of the solution, it was great to see Data Science being represented and understood by everyone.
 There are drawbacks like the need to use the entire statements or words exactly while searching.
 Again Typos can not only create confusion but also evade the system.
 (For “The Office Fans” like how Micheal Scott couldn’t replace one Dwight with Samuel L. Chang)